moodle-an-hochschulen/moodle-local_boostcoc/README.md

 Theme support
 -------------

-This plugin is designed to work with Moodle core's Boost theme or child themes of Boost.
+This plugin is developed and tested on Moodle Core's Boost theme.
-It does not work with other themes which are not based on Boost.
+It should also work with Boost child themes.
+However, we can't support any other theme than Boost.

 Plugin repositories